How to Write a Disaster Recovery Plan in 2024: Template + Examples

 • reduce the chances of a disaster occurring or the impact of it

-• enhance your ability to respond when a disaster occurs
+• enhance your ability to respond in the event of a disaster

-• be carried out immediately before, during, and after a disaster
+• be carried out immediately before, during, and after disruptive events

-• restore your business operations as quickly as possible
+• restore your normal operations as quickly as possible

 What are the 4 C's of disaster recovery?